imixs/imixs-workflow/src/site/markdown/modelling/howto.md

 #How to Create a Workflow Model?
 The Imixs-BPMN Plugin is based on the BPMN 2.0 standard.
 This means every BPMN 2.0 model can be used to be extended with workflow elements provided by the Imixs-BPMN Plugin.
-A BPMN model containing Imixs-Workflow elements can be executed within the Imixs-Worklfow Engine.
+A BPMN model containing Imixs-Workflow elements can be executed within the Imixs-Workflow Engine.

-An Imixs-Workflow Model can contain the elements "Workflow Task" and "Workflow Event".
+An Imixs-Workflow model can contain the elements "Workflow Task" and "Workflow Event".
 The Workflow-Task element is used to describe a state in a process.
 The "Workflow Event" describes the  transition from one state to another.

 <img src="../images/modelling/example_01.png"/>

 This example contains two workflow states: 'New Ticket' and 'Open'.
-The Workflow Event 'Submit' changes the state of the process instance form 'New Ticket' to 'Open'.
+The workflow event 'Submit' changes the state of the process instance form 'New Ticket' to 'Open'.

 A 'Workflow Event' is an instance of a BPMN Intermediate Catch Event.
 A Catch Event should always have an outgoing sequence flow.
-The outgoing sequence flow of a Workflow Event point to the Workflow Task assigned to a process instance after the Event was processed.
+The outgoing sequence flow of a workflow event points to the Workflow Task assigned to a process instance after the event was processed.

 ## Event Gateways
 If a Workflow Task have more than one Workflow Event, the BPMN element "Event Gateway" can be used to model alternative process flows:

 <img src="../images/modelling/example_02.png"/>

 A BPMN "Event Gateway" is an exclusive gateway and should always have the gateway direction 'Diverging'.
-This means that the Gateway has only one incoming sequence flow but can have one ore many outgoing sequence flows.
-The Gateway direction can be changed in Eclipse-BPMN after the feature 'Show Advanced Property Tabs' is activated in the general workspace preferences.
+This means that the Gateway has only one incoming sequence flow but can have one or many outgoing sequence flows.
+The gateway direction can be changed in Eclipse-BPMN after the feature 'Show Advanced Property Tabs' is activated in the general workspace preferences.

 ##Loop Events